2026 USD Dates & Prices

 Other Advisories

-allowance for your tour before departure is essential.
-Ensure
+checking the baggage allowance for your tour before departure

-your luggage meets the size and weight requirements in your
+is essential.
+Ensure your luggage meets the size and weight

-tour documents.
-Excess baggage may not be permitted.
+requirements in your tour documents.
+Excess baggage may not be

-small day bag for personal items, medications, snacks, and
+Pack a small day bag for personal items,

 Punctuality